-An anonymous reviewer observes that upward valuation is indistinguishable from downward valuation in the case of the small-clause analysis since the PP and the absolutive argument are merged as sisters, the resulting structure being unable to contribute to the directionality of valuation debate.
-While the reviewer's observation regarding valuation under sisterhood is correct, their conclusion is not: as the discussion below shows, it is the existence of the second $\phi$ -probe within the same syntactic domain (V or v) which will determine the viability of a particular analysis.
+8 An anonymous reviewer observes that upward valuation is indistinguishable from downward valuation in the case of the small clause analysis since the PP and the absolutive argument are merged as sisters, the resulting structure being unable to contribute to the directionality-of-valuation debate.
+While this observation regarding valuation under sisterhood is correct, the conclusion is not: as the discussion below shows, it is the existence of the second φ -probe within the same syntactic domain (V or v) that determines the viability of a particular analysis.